emqx/emqx-docs/en_US/getting-started/getting-started.md

 Container deployment is the quickest way to start exploring EMQX.
 In this section, we will show you how to run EMQX with Docker.

-1. To download and start the latest version of EMQX, enter:
+1. To download and start the latest version of EMQX, enter the command below.

+   Ensure [Docker](https://www.docker.com/) is installed and running before you execute this command.

    {% emqxce %}

    ```bash
    docker run -d --name emqx -p 1883:1883 -p 8083:8083 -p 8084:8084 -p 8883:8883 -p 18083:18083 emqx/emqx:latest
    ```